Esta boca es mía (album): Production

 The following single is a hard rock song called "El blues de lo que pasa en mi escalera", (The blues of what happens in the stairs of my apartment building).
 A peculiar song in which the singer tells past and present stories about people he knew when he was a kid, and with whom he was still in contact.
 Sexual affairs, economic ruin and the undeserved rise to the top of some people at the expense of the protagonists, are the main themes of this song.

-One of the following singles of this release is the flamenco flavoured song "Ruido" (Noise), which is a song that revolves around the chaotic and traumatic divorce of a couple that was filled with faith and ilussion in the start, but that was later prey of disappointments, broken promises, and convivence problems that end up leading to the unhappy ending.
+One of the following singles of this release is the flamenco flavoured song "Ruido" (Noise), which is a song that revolves around the chaotic and traumatic divorce of a couple that was filled with faith and ilussion in the start, but that was later prey of disappointments, broken promises, and coexistence problems that end up leading to the unhappy ending.
 This song was solely arranged with a Spanish Guitar and with a Flamenco box.

 The next and last single extracted from this album was "Ganas de..."
 (I feel like...), which was a country love song.

 Another interesting song from this album was "La casa por la ventana" (Spending all what they have) performed as a duo with Pablo Milanes, a seemingly cheerful salsa arranged song that actually portrays the sad story of the immigrants from Asia, Latin America and North Africa who arrived to Spain in the mid-1990s.
 This song highlights the difficulties immigrants faced in a country where immigration was, till then, a completely new, and totally unknown phenomena.